KKONZ/beautiful-jekyll/_posts/2017-12-02-deep-quartet.md

 ***For this post I will explore the limits of the [deepBach](https://arxiv.org/abs/1612.01010) modeling approach to generate music with deep neural networks.***

-The code is open sourced and can be found under [SONY deepBach](https://github.com/Ghadjeres/DeepBach), the Bach chorale corpus for that research is readily availble in the music21 package.
-I wanted to explore expanding the corpus to include compositions from after the baroque peroid as well.
-One of the constraints of this modeling techinque is that there has to be the same number of voices for each training composition.
+The code is open sourced and can be found under [SONY deepBach](https://github.com/Ghadjeres/DeepBach), the Bach chorale corpus for that research is readily available in the music21 package.
+I wanted to explore expanding the corpus to include compositions from after the baroque period as well.
+One of the constraints of this modeling technique is that there must be the same number of voices for each training composition.
 The Bach files used for the initial research have four part harmonies so I decided to add string quartets from the classical, romantic, and nationalist periods as they have the same number of voices.

 ## Additional data, string quartets

 In addition to the roughly 350 Bach chorale files from the original research, I am added 189 string quartet midi files from Beethoven, Mozart, Shostakovich, Brahms, Schumann, Schubert, and others.
 To gather the additional string quartet midi files, I wrote a script to scrape the files I wanted from site [Kunst Der Fuge](http://kunstderfuge.com/) with [Selenium](http://selenium-python.readthedocs.io/) using the Python wrapper.
-Below is a snippet for this was acheived, I used the gecko driver with firefox to obtain the additional string quartets.
+Below is a snippet for this was achieved, I used the gecko driver with Firefox to obtain the additional string quartets.

-If you have pip installed on your computer, you can use the following command to download the python library
+If you have pip installed on your computer, you can use the following command to download the python library.

 ```python
 pip install -U selenium